The average salary for a Network Analyst is $59,837.

 A network analyst is an information technology professional who specializes in the maintenance and upkeep of computer network systems.
 They are responsible for working together with (and assisting) network engineers and other computer professionals with the maintenance of all hardware, software, and peripherals within these system.
 Some of the analyst's specific responsibilities include the upkeep and monitoring of workstations, servers, and connectivity devices.
-They also handle the design, development, implementation and daily operation of their companies' network.
+They also handle the design, dev…Read more

 Network Analyst Tasks

-Coordinate company data communications network, cable installation, network system planning, monitoring, testing and servicing.
+- Coordinate company data communications network, cable installation, network system planning, monitoring, testing and servicing.

-Troubleshoot network-related problems.
+- Troubleshoot network-related problems.

 - Evaluate vendor products and make recommendations for the purchases.